 Complications can be divided into early and late complications; this refers to the time when they occur.
 Early complications may develop during the operation itself or can occur up to 4 weeks post-op when the initial healing period is finished.
 All other complications can be regarded as late complications.

-Basically early complications such as bleeding or infection after rhinoplasty are rare, however knowledge about their treatment is crucial for any rhinoplasty surgeon.
+Basically early complications such as bleeding or infection after rhinoplasty are rare, however, swelling around the back of the nose can cause ear pressure, knowledge about their treatment is crucial for any rhinoplasty surgeon or ENT Specialist.
 According to the literature, extremely rare fatal complications have also been reported, and just to be aware of the existence of these serious complications may help one to avoid them1.

 Late complications however are much more likely to occur.
 They are generally related to postoperative failure to achieve the desired aesthetic or functional objectives.
 Precise preoperative analysis of the problem as well as appropriate surgical techniques with continuous control of each and every surgical step allows the surgeon to reduce the number of such complications.